 When the person being examined is an alleged victim or witness rather than a suspect, additional professional, ethical and safeguarding considerations arise.
 The examination must be voluntary, appropriately screened, carefully structured and interpreted within a wider investigative and evidential context.
 The purpose is strictly limited to providing one source of investigative information—not proof, not verdict, not diagnosis.

-This article explains the carefully limited role that a polygraph examination may play in cases involving alleged victims and witnesses.
-It addresses the statement verification methodology, suitability screening, trauma-informed practice, investigative opinions, corroboration and professional limitations.
+This article explains the carefully limited role that a forensic credibility assessment may play in cases involving alleged victims and witnesses.
+It addresses the statement validity assessment methodology, suitability screening, trauma-informed practice, Bayesian analysis, investigative opinions, corroboration and professional limitations.
 It is written for solicitors, safeguarding professionals, investigators, therapists and informed members of the public.

-Before discussing the potential investigative role of polygraph examination in victim and witness cases, it is essential to state clearly what a polygraph examination cannot achieve.
-These limitations apply to all polygraph examinations, but they are especially important in sensitive cases involving alleged victims and witnesses.
+Before discussing the potential investigative role of a forensic credibility assessment in victim and witness cases, it is essential to state clearly what such an examination cannot achieve.
+These limitations apply to all examinations of this kind, but they are especially important in sensitive cases involving alleged victims and witnesses.

 Professional Limitations

-- A polygraph examination cannot prove that abuse occurred
+- The examination cannot determine that abuse objectively occurred

-- A polygraph examination cannot prove that abuse did not occur
+- The examination cannot determine that abuse did not occur

-- A polygraph examination cannot determine criminal guilt
+- The examination cannot determine criminal guilt or innocence

-- A polygraph examination cannot replace a police investigation
+- The examination cannot replace a police investigation

-- A polygraph examination cannot establish legal liability or evidential admissibility
+- The examination cannot establish legal liability or evidential admissibility

 These are not merely regulatory disclaimers.
 They reflect the inherent nature of the examination.
 A polygraph records physiological activity that may be associated with attention, emotional salience, threat appraisal and autonomic arousal.
 The interpretation of that activity provides investigative information that may support or question the credibility and consistency of a specific account.
 It does not and cannot replace independent evidence, clinical assessment, legal process or safeguarding review.

-Why Consider Polygraph in Victim or Witness Cases?
+Why Consider a Credibility Assessment in Victim or Witness Cases?

-Given these limitations, why might a carefully conducted polygraph examination be considered in cases involving an alleged victim or witness?
-The answer is that in certain circumstances, a polygraph examination may contribute one additional source of investigative information that can be considered alongside other material.
+Given these limitations, why might a carefully conducted forensic credibility assessment be considered in cases involving an alleged victim or witness?
+The answer is that in certain circumstances, such an assessment may contribute one additional source of investigative information that can be considered alongside other material.
 It is not a substitute for evidence; it is a supplement to the evidential picture.

 Situations where this may be considered include: